Advanced & Defensive Driving Courses Newcastle

 * Driving and road safety is our passion

-After each course, we provide a full driving report which includes written notes from the tutor.
+After each course, we provide a full driving report, which includes written notes from the tutor.

 For all our bespoke driving courses in Newcastle, we provide training on a range of roads and different areas, which can include:

-Rural Roads – There are many rural roads around Newcastle; to the east, they are coastal and to the west, more open countryside.
-Rural driving can be very enjoyable with picturesque villages and pretty lanes, but they can be hazardous if you are unused to using them regularly.
-The A1058 Coast Road east of Newcastle and the minor roads leading from it have seen many rural accidents very similar to the B6324 towards Stamfordham to the west of the city.
-Many of these accidents have been quite severe and, at times, sadly, fatal.
-Understanding how to drive confidently on rural roads requires good forward observations and an understanding of ‘The Limit Point’, a car control system to deal with winding roads and how to be more cautious of oncoming vehicles on very narrow lanes, where you may need to reverse to allow others to pass as well as taking great care around farming communities where they may be loose animals or horse riders on the roads.
-Certain times of the year can make rural driving more worrying with flooding, ice, or tree falls, but with a little extra training, these can be much less stressful.
+Rural Roads – There are many rural roads around Newcastle; to the east, they are coastal, and to the west, they are more open countryside.
+Rural driving can be very enjoyable with picturesque villages and lanes, but they can be hazardous if you are unused to using them regularly.
+The A1058 Coast Road, east of Newcastle, and the minor roads leading from it have seen many rural accidents similar to those on the B6324 towards Stamfordham, to the west of the city.
+Many of these accidents have been severe.
+Understanding how to drive confidently on rural roads requires good forward observation and an understanding of the limit point, a car control system that helps navigate winding roads.
+Most of these points are covered during our courses, depending on the course you are considering.

 During a session, we typically look at: